whatwg/streams/README.md

 One way enable this concept is to allow readable and writable stream interfaces to both be implemented, by ensuring they do not overlap (e.g. don't both have a `"state"` property or `"error"` event).
 Thus these duplex interfaces are simple streams that are both readable and writable, so e.g. you would be able to do both `socket.read()` and `socket.write(data)`.

 Another way is to demand that such duplex interfaces represent their readable and writable streams separately, e.g. via `in` and `out` properties.
 In this case you would do `socket.in.read()` and `socket.out.write(data)`.
 This may feel more awkward for certain cases (like a TCP socket), but more natural in others (like a terminal, which traditionally has both stdout and stdin).
 It also has the advantage of allowing you to hand out the readable interface without granting write access, or vice-versa.

+**You must have a simple way to determine when a stream is "over."**

+For a readable stream, this means that all data has been read from the underlying source, or that an error was encountered reading and the stream is now in an error state.
+For a writable stream, this means that all data has been written to the underlying sink, or that an error was encountered writing and the stream is now in an error state.
+This provides a convenient hook for observers to perform any relevant notifications, actions, or cleanups.

+Note that this type of occurrence, which happens exactly once, either succeeds or fails, and is convenient to be able to subscribe to at any time (even if it has already occurred), fits perfectly with promises, as opposed to e.g. events.

 ## A Stream Toolbox